BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

   database.
 If the above SRID already references a true 3D CRS or if the height system is unknown, enter "0" (meaning "not available").
 This is also the default value.
 - __The OGC-compliant name of the CRS:__ The CRS name is, for instance, written to CityGML/CityJSON files when exporting data from the database.
-The `create-db` script generates a URN-encoded name based on your input, following OGC recommendations.
+The `create-db` script proposes a URN-encoded name based on your input, following OGC recommendations.
 Simply press ++enter++ to accept the proposed value.

       ```